Humayra-R/Northcoders-News-API/README.md

 **NC News API**

+Due to termination of hosting service, endpoints are currently non-functional and will be updated once a suitable hosting service is selected.

 Hosted Version (Render): https://nc-news-xrc9.onrender.com/api

 NC News is a RESTful API intended to mimic the building of a real world backend service (e.g. Reddit) which provides information to the front end architecture called The Coders Correspondence.